 - First, there is commonly a “beep” or voice notification to let you know your hearing aid battery is low.

 - Sounds become distorted.

 - You have to turn your volume up more than usual.

 - You haven’t changed the battery for a long time, usually two weeks or more.

 After opening the battery compartment cover of your hearing aid, remove the old battery and put it in a sealed container until you can properly dispose of it.

 Open the packaging on the new battery and remove the sticker.
 Let it sit for a minute or two to allow the zinc-air reaction to start before placing it in the battery compartment.
 Then replace the compartment cover.

 How To Replace a Disposable Hearing Aid Battery

 The videos below show you how to replace a battery in an ITE (In-The-Ear) and a BTE (Behind-The-Ear) hearing aid.
-We won’t list multiple brands as most have the same battery change process.
+We won’t list multiple brands as most have a similar battery change process.

 Some hearing aids may differ slightly, so if you get stuck, refer to your hearing aid user manual or search online for the instructions specific to the brand/model of your hearing aid.